akothen/Hydride/frontends/mlir/docs/AttributesAndTypes.md

 ###### `params` Directive

-This directive is used to refer to all parameters of an attribute or type, except for the attribute self type (which is handled separately from normal parameters).
+This directive is used to refer to all parameters of an attribute or type.
 When used as a top-level directive, `params` generates a parser and printer for a comma-separated list of the parameters.
 For example:

 ```tablegen